GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Mathematics is important in programming, but it’s just one of a lot of things that are important.
-If you overemphasize the math then you underemphasize stuff which might be even more important, such as literacy.
+> ### Programming is similar to a game of golf.
+The point is not getting the ball in the hole but how many strokes it takes.
 >
-> ~ *Douglas Crockford*
+> ~ *Harlan Mills*

 ---
 ## 🏎 Quick Facts